techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

 # CREATE A BLOG FOR YOUR WEBSITE - PART 1

 Till now, we have created a website(hompage + about us + contact us).

 But some of you are looking to Integrate blogging or to start blogging.
 So this tutorial is for those who wants to create a blog website.

 I have divided this blog into three parts -
 PART 1 - We first create a new Jekyll project and then move all the things we have build till now to this project.
 PART 2 - We will create blog posts for your website.
-PART 3 - Show all the blog post on the page so that people can search it.
+PART 3 - Show all the blog post on the page so that people can navigate it.

-Note- If you are just looking for website not blogs.
+**Note**- If you are just looking for website not blogs.
 Then you can skip this tutorial for now and continue with further tutorials.
 But Jekyll knowledge is required for further tutorials.

-**PREREQUISITE**
+## PREREQUISITE

-1. Jekyll
+### 1. Jekyll

-Jekyll is a static site generator that transforms your plain text into websites and blogs.It is build on Ruby language.
+Jekyll is a static site generator that transforms your plain text into websites and blogs.
+It is build on Ruby language.

 We will be using Jekyll which is compatible with github and easy to learn.
 Jekyll also has free plugins which later simplifies and fast your development.